What Is Fiduciary Liability Insurance, and Why Private Companies in Kansas & Missouri Need It.

 Hiring outside advisors to manage fiduciary functions does not relieve employers from associated liabilities; they are still responsible for monitoring their advisor’s activities.

-● The Department of Labor (DOL), enforces most of ERISA’s provisions.
-Violating ERISA can have costly consequences for employers providing benefit plans.
+- The Department of Labor (DOL), enforces most of ERISA’s provisions.
+Violating ERISA can have costly consequences for employers providing benefit benefit plans.

-Some law firms specialize in pursuing fiduciary liability litigation.
+In today’s litigious society, the willingness of disgruntled employees to sue presents a significant risk to your business.
+Law firms specializing in securities litigation are actively pursuing fiduciary liability claims.
 Because mismanagement often begins a chain reaction affecting a large pool of employees, the potential for sizable judgments is present.

 What Rises to the Level of a Claim?